Pascal-Krenckel/CompressedFileViewer/Readme.md

 Save (same path):
 1. Any tracked file will be compressed.
 2. Any excluded file won't be compressed.
 3. Any ignored file will be compressed if the suffix matches an algorithm suffix.
-(Won't happen since this files would be tracked)
+(Won't happen since these files would be tracked)

-Save (diffrent path):
+Save (different path):
-Npp will tell the plugin the old path when notifing `FileBeforeSaved`.
+Npp will tell the plugin the old path when notifying `FileBeforeSaved`.
 If based on the suffix the compression toggles it might be saved two times.
 1. from suffix type to other suffix type: This file will be compressed based on the new suffix.
 2. same suffix type:<br/>
-   1. If tracked, save compressed..
+   1. If tracked, save compressed.
    2. If excluded, save uncompressed.
-   3. If neither go by suffix type.
+   3. If neither, go by suffix type.

 Copy:
 1. Will always be stored as seen in the editor since npp won't raise a `FileBeforeSave`/`FileSaved` event.